-Texas Tech Red Raiders Basketball
+Texas Tech Red Raiders Schedule in 2013-14

-The Texas Tech Red Raiders storm the hardwood at the United Spirit
+The Texas Tech Red Raiders storm the hardwood at the United Spirit Arena

 out the team schedule and heading to the United Spirit Arena for the biggest games of the year.

 The Red Raiders will